hawkinslabdev/hawkinslabdev/README.md

 ## Hi there 👋

-I'm a integratin specialist passionate about crafting elegant solutions to complex problems.
+I'm an integration specialist passionate about crafting elegant solutions to complex problems.
+I enjoy solving problems, with scalable solutions.

-### What I Do

-- Building scalable web applications
-- Solving problems, with scalable solutions
-- Contributing to open source projects

-### Connect With Me

-Feel free to reach out for collaborations or just to chat about tech!
+Feel free to reach out for collaborations or just to chat about tech! ✨